workkkfor2012/gemini-coder/README.md

 Non-agentic 100% free & open source coding tool for AI-assisted programming.

-All manually selected folders and files are always attached in context for web chats, code completions and file refactorings.
+All manually selected folders and files are always attached in context for chats, code completions and file refactorings.
 Gemini Coder initializes Gemini, AI Studio and 10+ other chatbots, hands-free.
-Whenever you're happy with a chat response, integrate suggested changes with the codebase with a single click.
+Whenever you're happy with a chat response, integrate it with the codebase with a single click.

-Don't let automatic agents dull your skills; stay sharp by AI-assisting your own coding efforts.
+Gemini Coder is for you if:

+- you're an experienced developer working on a large codebase
+- coding agents failed you too many times
+- student or hobbyist on a budget

 Not affiliated with Google.